Paroxetine (Paxil) is an antidepressant. It’s used to treat many conditions, including:

 - metoprolol (Lopressor, Toprol XL), a blood pressure lowering drug

 - other antidepressants such as tricyclics, lithium, SNRIs, or SSRIs

 - procyclidine (Kemadrin), a drug used to treat Parkinson’s disease

 - tamoxifen, a breast cancer drug

-If your doctor has prescribed Paxil or another drug in this class, ask about all the possible side effects and interactions it can cause.
-Be careful about using alcohol or medicines that might interact with your antidepressant.
+If your doctor has prescribed Paxil or another antidepressant, ask about all the possible side effects and interactions it can cause.
+Be careful about using alcohol or drugs that might interact with your antidepressant.

-If you feel that Paxil is increasing your alcohol use, talk about it with your doctor.
-They may be able to recommend a medication better suited for you.
+If you think that Paxil is increasing your alcohol use, talk about it with your doctor.
+They may be able to recommend a drug that is better suited for you.